vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/0/05_Bibliography.md

 Bibliography
 [[355]]
-quiring into the History and Antiquities, the Arts, Sciences, & Liter- ature of Asia, vol. VIII, Calcutta 1805, pp.486-501.
+quiring into the History and Antiquities, the Arts, Sciences, & Literature of Asia, vol. VIII, Calcutta 1805, pp.486-501.
 Cone, M. and Gombrich, R.F.
 The Perfect Generosity of Prince Vessantara:
 a Buddhist Epic, Oxford 1977.
 Das, R.M.
 Women in Manu and His Seven Commentators, Varanasi 1962.
 David, Rev. C. Drawings of the Costumes of the Southern Peninsula of India by a Native of Tanjore.
 Explanation of the Several Figures, their Cast, Language etc. by the Revd.
 Christian David, Colombo 1815.
 [Box 15; The Wellcome Institute for the History of Medicine, warehouse], Denton, Lynn Teskey 'Purity and power: dimensions of female asceticism